semantic-machines/veda-client/API.md

 **Limitations:**
 - **Single root element required:** Template must have exactly one root element.
 Multiple root elements will trigger a console warning and only the first element will be used.
+- **Duplicate keys warning:** If multiple items have the same key value, a warning is logged.
+Each item must have a unique key for proper reconciliation.
 - Source array must be reactive; plain arrays that never change reference will not emit updates
 - Watchers still compare by reference, so `this.watch(() => this.state.items, ...)` requires assigning a new array when you need the watcher to fire
 - Naive reconciliation (no LIS optimization, O(n²) for reordering)